I’m a walking nightmare, an arsenal of doom

 In Vietnam, entire parts of Hanoi’s very intricate and finely scaled vernacular city fabric are being demolished to make way for huge, stand-alone high-rise apartment blocks; much like in China.
 Existing urban tissue is being cleared lock, stock and barrel in order to create a tabula rasa when a more surgical planning approach could also be taken in which only the unsound buildings are demolished and replaced, keeping the existing street network in place along with old buildings that are upgradeable.
 Of course, surgical urbanism is less expedient and profitable, and not as desired by an upwardly mobile consumerist class that wants to conspicuously display its new wealth.
 But cities belong to everyone, not just the rich.

 There are many examples of architects actively persuading politicians and developers to not demolish buildings so that they can be transformed instead.
-The Bois le Prêtre tower refurbishment in Paris by architects Lacaton & Vassal, and the deFlat Kleiburg slab refurbishment outside Amsterdam by NL Architects and XVW architectuur (the latter is the winner of the 2017 EU Mies prize) are two notable examples.
+The Bois le Prêtre tower refurbishment in Paris by architects Lacaton & Vassal, and the deFlat Kleiburg slab refurbishment outside Amsterdam by NL Architects and XVW architectuur (the latter work is the winner of the 2017 EU Mies prize) are two notable examples.
 Yet the transformation of buildings is unfortunately still perceived by many city councils, clients, architects, and some citizens as somehow “lesser” than building anew.
 Many starchitects believe that demolition is preferable to transformation because the latter kills any possibility of building supposedly “great” architecture.
 But why should the notion of an “architectural masterpiece” necessarily entail building from the ground up?
+Casa Batlló is a refurbishment, not a new build, and yet it’s one of Gaudí’s most celebrated works.
+Gaudí even talked his client out of demolishing the original house.
 The Tate Modern in London by Herzog & de Meuron or the renovation of the Neues Museum in Berlin by David Chipperfield are among the best works of contemporary architecture around, period.
 After everything Frank Gehry has built throughout his long career, his own house in Santa Mónica remains his most radical work to this day precisely because it involved transformation.
 Clinging to the modernist idea that a tabula rasa is somehow the ideal precondition for architecture is unfortunate.
 A building is never a “pure” work of art.
 It’s time to demolish and bury the tabula rasa in the dustbin of ideology once and for all.